j-romir/edinburgh_uni_se/README.md

 # edinburgh_uni_se
 Edinburg University Software Eng Bootcamp

-These are my first attempts at coding :-) Nothing special but it got me all excited about coding ;-)
+These are my "end of the first month" attempts at coding :-) Nothing special but it got me all excited about coding ;-)